ianrrees/ianrrees.github.io/_posts/2017-04-30-getting-started-with-atsamd21-development-on-macos.markdown

 To finish that, I needed to know if it's OK to hook other stuff on to the SWCLK line - specifically a "heartbeat" LED that I tend to add to designs with microcontrollers in them (it's nice to be able to see if the CPU is ticking over).
 I have an Adafruit Feather M0 Express, which uses a similar ATSAMD21G microcontroller, so I figured the best thing to do was try a similar circuit with it!

-But, I'm using the scoreboard project as a sort of test case for working with these little ARM chips - this would be my first foray in to SWD.
+But, I'm using the scoreboard project as a sort of test case for hobby projects with little ARM chips - this would be my first foray in to SWD.
 Using my Bus Blaster v4 for SWD required changing its "buffer logic", which was a little bit of a mission in and of itself - mainly in finding the actual buffer logic file.
 Then, to really test the SWD, one needs an image or two to load...

 ## General requirements